apache/james-project/src/site/markdown/server/install/guice-jpa-smtp.md

 ### James Launch

-To run james, you have to create a directory containing required configuration files.
+To run james, you have to create a directory containing required configuration files names **conf**.

 A [sample directory](https://github.com/apache/james-project/tree/master/server/container/guice/jpa-smtp/sample-configuration) is provided with some default value you may need to replace.